 David, Ben Yosef, Har-Zion, who writes under the pen name Prabhuji, is a writer, painter, and avadhūta mystic.
-In 2011, he chose to retire from society and lead the life of a hermit.
-He spends his days in solitude, praying, studying, writing, painting, and meditating in silence and contemplation.
-Prabhuji continues to supervise the philanthropic activity of community service and help to people in need.
+In 2011, he chose to retire from society and lead a silent and contemplative life as a hermit.
+He spends his days in solitude, writing, painting, praying, and meditating.

-We kindly ask everyone to respect his privacy and not to disturb him in any way.
-Please do not try to contact him to ask for interviews, blessings, śaktipāta, or initiations.
+We ask everyone to respect his privacy and not to try to contact him, by any means, for interviews, blessings, śaktipāta, initiations, or personal visits.